National Engineers Week 2020 – Chattanooga Area Activities

 FIRST Lego League (FLL) Robotics Events

-FIRST Lego League (FLL) introduces young people, ages 9 to 14 (grades 4-8) to the fun and excitement of science and technology.
+FIRST Lego League is a non-profit, 30-year old international youth organization that operates FIRST Lego League Junior, FIRST Lego League, FIRST Technology Challenge and FIRST Robotics Competition.
+The League introduces young people, ages 9 to 14 (grades 4-8) to the fun and excitement of science and technology.
 Each fall, FLL releases a new Challenge, which is based on a real-world scientific topic.
 Teams of up to ten children, with two adult coaches participate in the Challenge by programming an autonomous robot to complete tasks on a themed playing ‘field’ created by FLL and developing a solution to a problem they have identified.
 This season, two local FLL events were scheduled.
 The first involved qualifying tournaments around the Chattanooga area in early December of last year and the second is a championship tournament planned for early February at Chattanooga State Community College.
 These two events are sponsored by the Tennessee Valley Robotics.

 FIRST Lego League Junior (FLL Jr) Robotics Events

 It’s never too early to discover science, technology, engineering, and math (STEM).
 FIRST LEGO League Junior is designed to introduce STEM concepts to kids ages 6 to 10 while exciting them through a brand they know and love − LEGO®.

 Guided by adult coaches and FIRST® Core Values, students build models using LEGO®Education WeDo 2.0 and create Show Me posters to present what they learned.
 The program focuses on building interest in science, technology, engineering and math through a real-world challenge – to be solved by research, critical thinking and imagination.